 Recessed Lights: Install these at the edges of the wall to act as a perimeter around the chandelier.
 Recessed lights are added to brighten a space when needed and make for great additional lighting in all major rooms.

-The bedroom should evoke a peaceful and calming ambiance.
+The bedroom should evoke a peaceful and calming ambience.
 After all, it is a sanctuary for you to relax and unwind.
 Professionals suggest subtle and warm lighting for the bedroom, as bright, white lights can hinder sleep.

 Wall Lights: On top of adding to the aesthetics of your room, these fixtures can light up specific areas of your space and provide just the right amount of lighting you require.